gianni-rosato/svt-av1-psy/Docs/Appendix-CDEF.md

     direction.

 The example in Figure 2 below illustrates this step for an 8x8 input block.
-In this example, direction 0 results in the smallest error variance and hence was selected as the block direction.
+In this example, direction 0 has the smallest error variance and is selected as the block direction.

 ![image25](./img/image25.png)